-EU institutions highlight unacceptably high level of physical inactivity among EU citizens (60% of EU Citizens) for a long time as presented in several reports such as 2008 EU PA guidelines, 2013 HEPA recommendations, 2018 Eurobarometer, White Paper for Sport, Communication on Developing the European Dimension in Sport, 2016 High Level Group on Grassroots Sport Report, 2017 Tartu Call for Healthy Lifestyle, 2017 Physical Activity at the Workplace report, 2017-2020 EU Sport Work Plan.
+EU institutions report unacceptably high level of physical inactivity among EU citizens (60% of EU Citizens), and that for a long time (as presented in several reports such as 2008 EU PA guidelines, 2013 HEPA recommendations, 2018 Eurobarometer, White Paper for Sport, Communication on Developing the European Dimension in Sport, 2016 High Level Group on Grassroots Sport Report, 2017 Tartu Call for Healthy Lifestyle, 2017 Physical Activity at the Workplace report, 2017-2020 EU Sport Work Plan).

 « That’s why EU initiates Sport Work Plan for 2017-2020 in which HEMA project is defined, in line with two of the three priorities set by the EU Commission and the Member States in the EU: the economic dimension of sport (economic benefits of sport) and the link between sport and society (sport and health) »

 The project aims at leveraging physical activity rates by combining sport, physical activity and mobility.